otr4j/otr4j/README.markdown

 Therefore, do not forget to generate a [PMD] report using `mvn site` to fix issues discovered by [PMD] before contributing code.

+### IntelliJ IDEA

+The project contains a pre-configured [IntelliJ IDEA] project.
+This projects is configured to adhere to the code style of the project.
+In order to use the [IntelliJ IDEA] project, install [IntelliJ IDEA] as well as the following
+plugins:

+* [CheckStyle-IDEA]: available trough the default plugin repositories
+* [PMDPlugin]: available though the default plugin repositories

+After configuring [IntelliJ IDEA] appropriately and cloning this repository, open [IntelliJ IDEA] and perform these steps:

+1. _File -> Open Project_ (if in editing window) or _Open_ (if in welcome
+   dialog)
+1. Select the folder of this repository and confirm

+The [Checkstyle] plugin will automatically highlight erroneous code parts but [PMD] analysis needs to be triggered manually.
+For this purpose, select _Tools -> Run PMD -> Custom Rules -> pmd-rules_.

   [1]: https://otr.cypherpunks.ca/
   [2]: https://jitsi.org/
   [OTRv2]: https://otr.cypherpunks.ca/Protocol-v2-3.1.0.html